-Huge Blast in Kabul's Diplomatic Area Kills At Least 9
+Huge Blast in Kabul's Diplomatic Area Kills At Least 64

-(KABUL) — A massive explosion rocked a highly secure diplomatic area of Kabul on Wednesday morning, killing at least nine people and wounding as many as 90, and sending a huge plume of smoke over the Afghan capital.
+(KABUL) — A massive explosion rocked a highly secure diplomatic area of Kabul on Wednesday morning, killing 64 people and wounding as many as 320, sending a huge plume of smoke over the Afghan capital.

 The target of the attack — which officials said was a suicide car bombing — was not immediately known but Ismail Kawasi, spokesman of the public health ministry, said most of the casualties were civilians.

 No group immediately claimed responsibility for the blast.
-Both the Taliban and ISIS have staged large-scale attacks in the Afghan capital in the past.
+Both the Taliban and the Islamic State group have staged large-scale attacks in the Afghan capital in the past.

+A statement from the Ministry of Interior Affairs says it "condemns in the strongest terms the terrorist attack" that killed so many, including women and children.

+"These heinous acts go against the values of humanity as well values of peaceful Afghans," the statement added.
+"These attacks also demonstrate the extreme level of atrocity by terrorists against innocent civilians."

 The explosion took place at the peak of Kabul's rush hour when roads are packed with worktime commuters.
 It appeared to have gone off close to a busy intersection in the Wazir Akbar Khan district but Najib Danish, deputy spokesman for the Interior Ministry, did not have a more precise location.